Dightful/Visual-Representation-of-Sorting-Algorithms/README.md

   Open the file called MainFile, load into an ide such as Visual Studio Code and press run

 Modules Used:
-  (you'll need to download these to run the program)
+  (you'll need to download some of these to run the program)
+  - datetime
+  - re
+  - sys
+  - PyQt5
+  - sqlite3
+  - PIL
+  - ast
+  - random